ruuvi/ruuvitag_hw/ruuvitag_revb2/README.md

 ### TODO

 * 32kHz crystal to FC-135 32.768KHZ ±20PPM,9.0PF (FC-135 32.7680KA-AC3 ?)
-* Add a PCB NFC antenna
-* Seems that ADXL363 isn't 100% footprint compatible.
-We had some issues with it (used this same footprint).
-Confirm the footprint and probably drop the ADXL363 support.
 * 32k osc caps to 2% (mark to BOM)
 * Add more test points if space
 * Add accelerometer INT2 if routing is easy